-This works amazingly in the mash tun, to stir in extract and to get a whirlpool going.
+This works amazingly well in the mash tun, to stir in extract and to get a whirlpool going.
 It can generally be had for a very reasonable price.
-Because of the affordability and it’s effectiveness, I think that every homebrewer should consider picking one up.
-This is a solid member of our Top Finds list and would be added to the Super Top Finds list if that list existed.
+Because of the affordability and it’s effectiveness, I think that every full batch (5 gal+) homebrewer should consider picking one up.

-Facebook Friend Kirk 3/3/2013: I used mine yesterday.
+- Facebook Friend Kirk: I used mine yesterday.
 I have dubbed it the Dough Ball Decimator!

-Jared 2/27/2013: After following your site for quite some time now, and purchasing many items because you let me know about them, I just received the 24" whisk.
+- Jared: After following your site for quite some time now, and purchasing many items because you let me know about them, I just received the 24″ whisk.
 I can’t believe how awesome this thing is just by pulling it out of the shipping package!
 I am so excited about this I might just have to brew this weekend even though I don’t really have the time.
 Not only would this piece be awesome for the mash, but dissolving LME and DME and keep it off of the bottom.
 What a great piece of equipment and thanks for sharing it!

-Facebook Friend Wayne 2/14/2013: I discovered using one of these about 3 years ago.
+- Facebook Friend Wayne: I discovered using one of these about 3 years ago.
 Don’t know how I ever got along without it.
 Never have a problem with doughballs.
 Just make sure you get one that is stiff enough.

 Make sure the components you use are compatible and rated for your intended application.
 Contact manufacturer with questions about suitability or a specific application.
 Always read and follow manufacturer directions.